Tatoeba/tatoeba2/README.md

 #### Using NFS (Unix/MacOS)

-If you’re using GNU/Linux or MacOS, we recommend NFS because it’s fast and allows to run `git` without noticeable delay.
+If you’re using GNU/Linux or MacOS, we recommend NFS because it’s fast and allows you to run `git` without noticeable delay.
 The source code is served over NFS by the VM.
 Add the following line to your /etc/fstab:

 ```
 # Change /your/path/to/imouto/Tatoeba/ to the actual path of Imouto